-A Spanish Holding Company is a standard company, that is, a private limited company (“SL”) or public limited company (“SA”), which include in its business purpose, among others, the management of foreign subsidiaries.
-In this post, I will refer to these companies as ETVE’s for their Spanish Acronym Entidad de Tenencia de Valores Extranjeros.
+Spanish Holding Companies are standard companies, that is, private limited companies (“SL”) or public limited companies (“SA”), which include in their business purpose, among others, the management of foreign subsidiaries.
+In this post, I will refer to the Spanish holding companies as ETVE’s for their Spanish Acronym Entidad de Tenencia de Valores Extranjeros.

 Upon request, the ETVE can opt for the application of a special tax regime that allows it to enjoy key tax advantages, especially for foreign investors.
 As we will discuss in detail afterwards, these advantages make the Spanish ETVE among the most useful tools worldwide for international tax planning.